apache/jena-site/source/about_jena/security-advisories.md

 reporting and addressing security issues.

-If you think you have identified a Security issue in our project please refer to that policy for how to report it, and the process that the Jena Project Management Committe (PMC) will follow in addressing the issue.
+If you think you have identified a Security issue in our project please refer to that policy for how to report it, and the process that the Jena Project Management Committee (PMC) will follow in addressing the issue.

 ## Single Supported Version